Mirth Connect Integration Engine: Connecting 15 Hospital Systems with Zero Lost Messages

 | MSH (Message Header) | MessageHeader + Bundle | Low — metadata mapping |

-- 12,847 messages/hour at peak — real-time throughput gauge
+- 12,847 messages/hour at peak, on a live throughput gauge

-- 99.7% success rate — tracked per channel and overall
+- 99.7% success rate, tracked per channel and overall

-- 23ms average latency — from message receipt to destination delivery
+- 23ms average latency, from message receipt to destination delivery

 - Channel health matrix: green/yellow/red status for all 52 channels at a glance